« Previous Page

 Psoriasis is a chronic skin condition that causes skin cells to grow

-plaques) range in size from small to large and typically occur on the knees,
+too quickly.
+The result is thick white or red patches of skin.
+The patches (called plaques) can range in size from small to large.
+They usually occur on the knees,

 elbows, scalp, hands, feet, or lower back.

 ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineSpecialist Medical ReviewerAmy McMichael, MD - Dermatology

 Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Amy McMichael, MD - Dermatology

 © 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.